 5 And she gave birth to a son, a male child, who is to rule all the nations with a rod of iron; and her child was caught up to God and to His throne.

-5 We’ve already demonstrated that (1) this key verse refers to the rapture of the Church (2) the rapture of the Church was previously alluded to in Rev. 4:1-2 (see Part 8: The Doors, the Trumpet, and the Transformation), and (3) this key verse fulfills some of Jesus’ promises to His overcomers in Chs.
+5 We’ve already demonstrated that (1) this key verse refers to the rapture of Christ’s overcomers (2) their rapture was previously alluded to in Rev. 4:1-2 (see Part 8: The Doors, the Trumpet, and the Transformation), and (3) this key verse fulfills some of Jesus’ promises to His overcomers in Chs.
 2 and 3.
-Note that this verse also depicts the Church’s enthronement, alluded to in Daniel 7 (see Part 6: The Thrones and the Court) and described in Rev. 4 and 5 (see Part 9: The Twenty-Four Elders on the Thrones).
+Note that this verse also depicts their enthronement, alluded to in Daniel 7 (see Part 6: The Thrones and the Court) and described in Rev. 4 and 5 (see Part 9: The Twenty-Four Elders on the Thrones).

 <>< <>< <><